 When you think about the benefits of AI and big data in accounting, you probably imagine a busy accountant sitting at their desk, trying to figure everything out.
 But as it turns out, it goes far beyond the accountant’s desk.
 In mid-2018, the Journal of Accountancy informed the market about a recent project conducted by EY.
 They used drones to help human accountants audit large warehouses and outdoor inventories.
 The goal was simple: Drones could scan barcodes automatically and transfer received data to the auditors.
 So, the result is obvious.
 The auditing process took much less time and was far more seamless for both the auditors and the company.
 That’s just one example, but you can use drones and other autonomous vehicles to scan inventory or count the number of parts/products in your production plant.
 And because autonomous vehicles don’t need human operators, they work 24/7, all year round.
 Yet another reason to use this technology!

 Perhaps you remember, we mentioned that an American home improvement retail chain uses autonomous bots to scan inventory in their stores.
-You can read more about that in our article on data science in logistics.

 As you can see, the technology behind smart accounting can be multifaceted and work brilliantly even in the field!